RV House Sitter Tips

 Posted on March 24, 2021

 Need a house sitter to watch over things while you’re enjoying the RV?
 Here are some handy tips to help you relax and focus on your holidays!

 Selecting a house sitter who has the time, is trustworthy (sadly almost anyone can be pressured into a mistake), and is resourceful enough to avoid the common pitfalls of caring for someone’s home, can be tricky!

 As tricky as it is to find a sitter, if you have plants or pets staying at home you will really need someone to come look after things while you’re enjoying your RV adventures.

-It can be easy to let the cat out of the bag while a homeowner is on vacation, so here’s some discretion tips for a house sitter to remember.
+It can be easy to let the cat out of the bag while a homeowner is on vacation, so here are some discretion tips for a house sitter to remember.

-- Don’t bring smokes or pets over to a non-smoking home with no pets (smells + animal sounds are also another tip to neighbors that the homeowner is away)
+- Don’t bring smokes or pets over to a non-smoking home with no pets (smells + animal sounds are also another tip to neighbours that the homeowner is away)

 - Any added guests that come over would be added liability, so it should just be the people the homeowner trusts and no guests